spraakbanken/korp-frontend/doc/user_manual_eng.md

 ### Statistics

 The Statistics tab shows a table where each column corresponds to a corpus, and the rows are made up of the different words or annotations matched by the search.
-By default, the statistics are compiled on word forms, and a simple search for only one word form will therefore only yield one row, while a search for a lemgram yields one row per word form that occurs in the material.
+By default, the statistics are grouped by word forms, and a simple search for only one word form will therefore only yield one row, while a search for a lemgram yields one row per word form that occurs in the material.
-Among the display options, you can choose to compile the statistics on attributes other than word form, for example part of speech or some text attribute, and whether the compilation will be case-sensitive or not.
+You can choose to group the statistics by attributes other than word form, for example part of speech or some text attribute.
+For some attributes, you can select whether the grouping will be case-sensitive or not.

 By clicking on the search hit text in a result row in the table, a new KWIC tab opens with the sentences that formed the basis of that particular row.